skroczek/symfony-venv/README.md

-Highly inspired by the python virtualenv activate scripts.
-Currently tested for bash, fish-shell and z-shell.
+Create a vritual env for [Symfony](https://symfony.com/) and [Laravel](https://laravel.com/) projects.
+Highly inspired by the python virtualenv activate scripts, currently tested for bash, fish-shell and z-shell.

 ![symfony-venv](symfony-venv.png)